 Test out a few free resources

 Grab the free Dreams to Goals guide, where you’ll get exercises on how to take your publishing dreams and turn them into simple and actionable writing goals.
-(I do this when I feel like I’m working a ton and just not getting anywhere)

 If you’re looking for a simple guide to make sure your story is on the right track, you can check out the Story Roots Idea Checker.
 Get the first step to making sure your newest project is ready to draft or find a new way to look at an existing project.